-The bottom half of the form is where you set the condition that will trigger a user-defined sequence.
-There are 61 possible triggering conditions (in the non streaming version) that can control one of 16 available sequences.
-The actual sequences are defined on the "Sequences" tab.
-The number of available triggering conditions may increase in newer firmware
+The bottom half of the form is where you set the event that will trigger a user-defined sequence.
+The triggering events can control one of 16 available sequences.
+The actual sequences are defined on the Sequences tab.

 Event Triggers: